ourbit/ourbit.github.io/_i18n/en/_posts/2016-11-10-APIsARe04-GraphQL.markdown

 ## About the event

 The event took place at the [Avature](http://avature.net/) offices in Buenos Aires and counted with around 50 guests in place plus 20 watching the online streaming.
-The presentation was shaped by a brief theoretical at the beginning, followed by a set of live demos covering the different aspects of the [GraphQL Spec](https://facebook.github.io/graphql/).
+The presentation was shaped by a brief theoretical introduction, followed by a set of live demos covering the different aspects of the [GraphQL Spec](https://facebook.github.io/graphql/).

 ![Traditional HTTP Request](/img/posts/APIsARe04.jpg)

-People was really engaged, asking tons of interesting questions about the capabilities of the language and some possibilities of applying it on their daily projects.
+People were really engaged, asking tons of interesting questions about the language capabilities and some possibilities of applying it on their daily projects.

 You can watch the entire presentation [here](https://www.youtube.com/watch?v=snsHBPwb3NI) and [download the slides](https://drive.google.com/open?id=0B6CdAm2r3U8mRnNfc1NTYjZiSEk­).